The Mental Flip Responsible for Henry Miller's Success After a Decade of Failure

 How?

-Let’s start by acknowledging the rule Malcolm Gladwell became famous for blabbering about: Writing assiduously for ten years—even if the work is met without success—has salutary effects on a writer.
+Let’s start by acknowledging the rule Malcolm Gladwell became famous for: Writing assiduously for ten years—even if the work is met without success—has salutary effects on a writer.
 During Miller’s ice age he made a rigorous study of great novels.
 He experimented with voice and story structure.
 It was an epoch of back-breaking work and vigilant training.
 Without the effort he put in then, he never could have never reached the heights of prose or the originality of narrative one finds in Tropic of Cancer.

 I start tomorrow on the Paris book: First person, uncensored, formless—fuck everything!